-We continue to encourage our clients to stay safe and that includes:
+We encourage our clients to continue to stay safe and that includes:

 - Being mindful of social distancing, ideally keeping 1.5 metres apart from anyone else

-- Washing your hands with soap and water (preferable) or sanitiser where not available
+- Washing your hands and your child’s hands with soap and water (preferable) or sanitiser where not available

-- Contacting your GP if you feel you are developing any symptoms which may be COVID-19 related, and of course letting us know should this arise
+- Contacting your GP if you feel you or your family members are developing any symptoms which may be COVID-19 related, and of course letting us know should this arise

 - Regularly spraying down hard surfaces and tops